Parking - Office of Transportation

-IMPORTANT COVID-19 UPDATE: Enforcement of parking restrictions in select residential districts resumes October 15th (more info).
-Commercial restrictions will continue to be temporarily suspended, except for any parking concerns that present an immediate hazard.
+IMPORTANT COVID-19 UPDATE: Enforcement of on-street parking restrictions in commercial and residential districts resumes May 3, 2021.
+Public garage and lot time restrictions will continue to be temporarily suspended until state and county color tiered Covid19 restrictions are rescinded, though any parking concerns that present an immediate hazard will still be ticketed.

 Uplift Local & Public Parking